cseanburns/personal_knowledge_mgmt/src/p5-wikipedia-project.md

 By the end of this chapter,
-you will be prepared to edit a Wikipedia article, and it's crucial that you choose the right articles.
+you will be prepared to edit a Wikipedia article, and it's crucial that you choose the right article.
 The key criteria is that you should pick an article on a topic that you're interested in and where you can make a meaningful contribution.
 We'll discuss strategies to help you select the right article that aligns with your